emacs-exordium/exordium/README.md

 ## Modules

 The root file is `init.el`.
-It loads a number of modules which can be individually enabled or disabled.
+It loads a number of modules in the `modules` directory which can be individually enabled or disabled.

 ```lisp
 ;;; Uncomment the modules you'd like to use and restart Emacs afterwards,